Valdde/valdde.github.io/index.markdown

 Distribution of parking tickets and notices between different postal codes in Helsinki between 2014-2017.
 As we are able to see, that there has been about 89 thousand parking tickets given in the time period in the center of Helsinki(00100).

 # Bokeh

+Next, we look into the distribution across the year for different areas of Helsinki.
+Particularly, we have chosen the 10 areas with the most parking tickets and now look into the monthly distribution of them.
+Thus, wenormalize the data w.r.t. to its total so that we may see the monthly patterns.
+As parking offences in absolute numbers are quite different across the areas, normalization is used to get a more reasonably looking plot where the scaling supports the aesthetics of the plot.
+However, as normalization is done within each areas data, the data cannot be compared directly from one area to another.
+The area Taka-Töölö which has the most parking tickets, may still - even in a low incident month - be a more risky place to park despite it looking lower in comparison to a different area in that specific month.

 <embed
        type="text/html"